-If your blog becomes successful, you can charge others to write blogs for them.
+If your blog becomes successful, you can charge others to write guest posts for your blog.
 While you may not always get credit for your content, it does bring in a good enough amount of cash.

 4. Directly Sell Products or Services